gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/scriptrunner-javadoc-git-services-scriptrunner-models-Branch-gij-self-managed.md

 ## getRepository()
-Returns a repository the branch beelongs to.
+Returns a repository the branch belongs to.